Greyhound Retirement Scheme

 Whilst greyhounds enjoy impressive athletic careers on the track, in retirement they love nothing more than lazing around on the sofa in a caring and responsible forever home.

 As part of our Greyhound Commitment, we have pledged that, wherever possible, every greyhound leaving racing should enjoy a long and happy retirement.
-The Greyhound Retirement Scheme (GRS) seeks to meet this pledge by ensuring the financial costs of homing a greyhound are met before their racing career even begins.
+The Greyhound Retirement Scheme (GRS), which was launched in September 2020, seeks to meet this pledge by ensuring the financial costs of homing a greyhound are met before their racing career even begins.

-Please scroll down for answers to frequently asked questions or contact GRS Co-ordinator Paula Beniston.
+Please scroll down for answers to frequently asked questions or contact grs@gbgb.org.uk.

 How the scheme works